descope/descope-java/README.md

 }

 // Alternatively, a user can be created and invited via an email message.
-// Make sure to configure the invite URL in the Descope console prior to using this function,
+// You can configure the invite URL in the Descope console prior to using this function, or pass inviteUrl in the options parameter.
 // and that an email address is provided in the information. try {
+    us.invite("desmond@descope.com",
-    us.invite("desmond@descope.com", UserRequest.builder()
+						UserRequest.builder()
             .email("desmond@descope.com")
             .displayName("Desmond Copeland")
             .tenants(Arrays.asList(